-As mentioned in the business review, the company has transferred its seafood business and ceased the crude oil business during the year, the directors do not anticipate further significant changes in the business in the near future.
-Though the current economic environment does present a challenge to the company, the directors are confident in maintaining its performance as a group.
+As mentioned in the business review, aluminium business has performed well and market conditions for aluminium remain favorable, the directors do not anticipate significant changes in the business in the near future.
+Though the coronavirus pandemic continues to present risks the pandemic has not had a significant effect on the company's performance.
+The directors are confident in maintaining the company's performance.